 Built by Mitsubishi during middle of June 1942.
 Assigned to and unknown Kokutai.
 Painted overall gray with a black cowling.
 Delivered to the Imperial Japanese Navy (IJN).
 Assigned to an unknown Kokutai.

 The precise wartime history of this Zero is unknown.
 There are two likely possibilities for its arrival at Rabaul.
 Possibly, it was one of twenty early A6M3 Model 32 Zeros that were disassembled and loaded aboard Nisshin Maru No. 2 as crated cargo then transported to Rabaul arriving July 29, 1942 and reassembled over the next several days.
 Alternately, this Zero was loaded aboard the Yawata Maru as an assembled aircraft and delivered to Lakunai Airfield near Rabaul on August 6, 1942.
-At Rabaul, this Zero was likely assigned to either the Tainan Kokutai or 2nd Kokutai as one of the first A6M3 Model 32 Zeros at Rabaul.
+This Zero was likely assigned to either the Tainan Kokutai or 2nd Kokutai as one of the first A6M3 Model 32 Zeros operating from Rabaul.

 This Zero is intact upside down in mud, with bullet holes and damage visible on the fuselage.
 On November 29, 2010 this Zero was first observed on side scan sonar by Rodney Pearce.
 On December 10, 2010 Rodney Pearce made the first dive on the aircraft.